oprypin/crsfml/gitbook/graphics-shader.md

 ## Minimal shaders

-You won't learn how to write GLSL shaders here, but it is essential that you know what input CrSFML provides to the shaders and what it expects you to do with it.
+You won't learn how to write GLSL shaders here, but it is essential that you know what input SFML provides to the shaders and what it expects you to do with it.

 ### Vertex shader

-CrSFML has a fixed vertex format which is described by the [Vertex]({{book.api}}/Vertex.html) structure.
-A CrSFML vertex contains a 2D position, a color, and 2D texture coordinates.
+SFML has a fixed vertex format which is described by the [Vertex]({{book.api}}/Vertex.html) structure.
+A SFML vertex contains a 2D position, a color, and 2D texture coordinates.
 This is the exact input that you will get in the vertex shader, stored in the built-in `gl_Vertex`, `gl_MultiTexCoord0` and `gl_Color` variables (you don't need to declare them).

 ```cpp
 void main()